Alekhyaareddy/Data-Driven-Evaluation-and-Optimization-of-PMGSY-Implementation-Across-Rural-India/README.md

 ## 📊 Project Overview

 The PMGSY scheme is a flagship rural development program aimed at enhancing rural road connectivity.
-This project explores real-time data, uncovers patterns, visualizes insights, and highlights challenges and success stories across the nation..
+This project explores real-time data, uncovers patterns, visualizes insights, and highlights challenges and success stories across the nation.

 ---